-Exam Board: Eduqas Head of Department: Mrs L. Hyde
+Head of Department: Mrs L Hyde Exam Board: WJEC Eduqas

 Media Studies encourages creativity and analytical skills and introduces students to critical ways of thinking about the world around them.
-If students relish variety, seek out challenges and thrive on a creative buzz, then GCSE Media Studies could be for them.
+If students relish variety, seek out challenges and thrive on a creative buzz, then GCSE Media Studies is for them.